ergundenizbuyruk/Huawei-Btk-Arge-Kodlama-Maratonu/README.md

     content of the products with the help of the light of their phone using the application we made.

-**Business Value**​​​​​​​
->
+**BUSINESS VALUE**​​​​​​​

-> **CodeCheck** is an app that helps you visualize vital nutrition
-> information in a simple and intuitive manner.
-You can scan barcodes or
-> EAN numbers or enter products manually to get a full reading of the
-> ingredients and determine whether they are vegan, vegetarian, or
+ **CodeCheck** is an app that helps you visualize vital nutrition information in a simple and intuitive manner.
+You can scan barcodes or EAN numbers or enter products manually to get a full reading of the ingredients and determine whether they are vegan, vegetarian, or gluten-free.

-> gluten-free.
->
->     + Availability of mobile application
+     + Availability of mobile application

->
->     - Inability to analyze the content of products
+     - Inability to analyze the content of products

->
-> **EWG\'s Healthy Living** is an app that helps you understand your
-> food, personal care, and other household products better.
-You can scan
-> a barcode or search product names to quickly identify and analyze
-> ingredients and see their overall rating, with 1.0 being the best and
-> 10.0 being the worst in terms of risk and toxicity.
+ **EWG\'s Healthy Living** is an app that helps you understand your food, personal care, and other household products better.
+You can scan a barcode or search product names to quickly identify and analyze ingredients and see their overall rating, with 1.0 being the best and 10.0 being the worst in terms of risk and toxicity.

->
->                     + Mobile applications are available
+                     + Mobile applications are available

->
->                      - Product content cannot be analyzed
+                      - Product content cannot be analyzed

->
- **Conclusion**
+ **CONCLUSION**

 -   As a result of this project, visually impaired people will be able to learn the content of a product comfortably.